weebNeedWeed/ws-deploying-spring-ecs-fargate/content/3-Cluster/3.3-ECR/_index.md

 #### Amazon ECR Overview

-Amazon Elastic Container Registry (Amazon ECR) is a fully managed AWS container image registry service.
-It is designed to be secure, scalable, and reliable, allowing you to store, manage, and deploy container images.
+**Amazon Elastic Container Registry (Amazon ECR)** is a fully managed **AWS container image registry service**.
+It is designed to be secure, scalable, and reliable, allowing you to **store, manage, and deploy container images**.

 Key features of Amazon ECR include:

-- Private Repositories: ECR supports private repositories, with access controlled through resource-based permissions using AWS Identity and Access Management (IAM).
+- **Private Repositories**: ECR supports private repositories, with **access** controlled through resource-based permissions **using AWS Identity and Access Management (IAM)**.
 This ensures that only specified IAM users or roles (e.g., those assumed by Amazon EC2 instances or ECS tasks) can access your container repositories and images.
-- Broad Compatibility: You can use your preferred command-line interface (CLI) — such as the Docker CLI or AWS CLI — to push, pull, and manage Docker images, Open Container Initiative (OCI) images, and OCI-compatible artifacts.
+- **Broad Compatibility**: You can use your preferred command-line interface (CLI) — such as the Docker CLI or AWS CLI — to push, pull, and manage Docker images, Open Container Initiative (OCI) images, and OCI-compatible artifacts.

 In this workshop, we will first create an ECR repository.
-Then, we will build and push two distinct container images to this repository: a core image (for our core application) and an admin image (for our admin application).
+Then, we will build and push **two distinct container images to this repository**: a **core image** (for our core application) and an **admin image** (for our admin application).

 ___